You need a way to organize your eCourses and eBooks on your computer, especially if you do a lot of online learning.

 If you bought the Genius Blogger's Toolkit – you know what I mean.

-A simple solution for me is to create an index using Google Sheets – but you can use any spreadsheet program like Microsoft Excel, or Apple Numbers.
+Another simple solution for finding your online courses is to create an index using Google Sheets – but you can use any spreadsheet program like Microsoft Excel, or Apple Numbers.

 Important!: Store this spreadsheet which is your index, in the SAME folder as all of your eCourses and eBooks.